Michael Havers, Baron Havers: Early life and military service

-Havers was the second son of High Court judge Sir Cecil Havers and Enid Flo Havers, née Snelling.
+Havers was born in North Sheen in 1923, the second son of High Court judge Sir Cecil Havers and Enid Flo Havers, née Snelling.
 He was the brother of Baroness Butler-Sloss (born 1933) who in 1988 became the first woman named to the Court of Appeal and later President of the Family Division.

 He was educated at Westminster School, before joining the Royal Navy in 1941 during the Second World War.
-He served as a 19-year-old Midshipman on HMS Sirius attached to Force Q in the Mediterranean.
+He served as a 19-year-old midshipman on HMS Sirius attached to Force Q in the Mediterranean.
 On 10 September 1943, he was promoted from temporary acting sub-lieutenant to temporary sub-lieutenant.
 Following the end of the war, he transferred to the permanent Royal Navy Volunteer Reserve during April 1947 in the rank of lieutenant seniority from 1 August 1945.

-After demobilization, he matriculated at Corpus Christi College, Cambridge in 1946, where he read law.
+After demobilization, he matriculated at Corpus Christi College, Cambridge, in 1946, where he read law.

 Legal career

 Havers was called to the bar in 1948 and undertook his pupillage in the chambers of Fred Lawton, as the pupil of Gerald Howard.
 Havers was made a Queen's Counsel in 1964.
 He was the Recorder of Dover from 1962 to 1968 and Recorder of Norwich from 1968 to 1971.
 He was elected a bencher of the Inner Temple in 1971.